ansible-collections/community.general/CONTRIBUTING.md

 Also, consider taking up a valuable, reviewed, but abandoned pull request which you could politely ask the original authors to complete yourself.

 * Try committing your changes with an informative but short commit message.
-* Don't squash your commits and force-push to your branch if not needed.
+* Do not squash your commits and force-push to your branch if not needed.
 Reviews of your pull request are much easier with individual commits to comprehend the pull request history.
-All commits of your pull request branch will be squashed into one commit by the team upon merge.
+All commits of your pull request branch will be squashed into one commit by GitHub upon merge.
 * Do not add merge commits to your PR.
 The bot will complain and you will have to rebase ([instructions for rebasing](https://docs.ansible.com/ansible/latest/dev_guide/developing_rebasing.html)) to remove them before your PR can be merged.
 To avoid that git automatically does merges during pulls, you can configure it to do rebases instead by running `git config pull.rebase true` inside the respository checkout.

 You can also read [our Quick-start development guide](https://github.com/ansible/community-docs/blob/main/create_pr_quick_start_guide.rst).